-The story behind some of Sussex’s piers
+The story behind Worthing Pier and Sussex’s other piers

 As Worthing’s beloved landmark is awarded the title Pier of the Year, Sebastian Oake examines the fortunes of Sussex’s celebrated seaside structures